 Get notified anonymously if you’ve been near someone who reported having COVID-19.
-Notify others anonymously if you test positive and help keep your community safe.
-Keep up with COVID-19 levels in your community and opt-in to get alerted of significant changes.
+Keep up with COVID-19 levels in your community and get alerted of changes.
 Find relevant, local resources and access reliable information from trusted sources.

 "It's really simple and easy to navigate, but also has a lot of information at your fingertips.
 It's all about being safe with this app.”